TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 TikTok Ads Manager offers a comprehensive dashboard where you can monitor ad performance, spend, and delivery status across campaigns, ad groups, and individual ads.

 You can track key metrics like CPM, CPC, CPA, CTR, and conversions, and filter results by audience data such as gender, device type, and time of day.
-These insights help you fine-tune campaigns in real time for better results.

 TikTok also offers customizable report templates that make it easy to build detailed performance reports.
 You can download them on demand or schedule automatic delivery.
 It can be daily, weekly, or monthly.
+TikTok server-side tracking helps strengthen this by capturing more accurate event data for these audiences.For a better understanding of performance across campaigns and channels, some businesses also partner with a marketing analytics agency to connect the data and optimise their overall strategy

 To access the data, navigate to the Campaign page, select the campaign, ad group, or use ad tags, and then click “View Data” to view performance metrics and audience insights.